Learn About The Law

 (2) The IV-D agency shall report periodically to appropriate consumer reporting agencies, as identified by the IV-D agency, the name and social security number of any delinquent obligor, the amount of overdue support owed by the obligor, and the amount of the obligor's current support obligation when the overdue support is paid.
 The IV-D agency, or its designee, shall provide the obligor with written notice, at least 15 days prior to the initial release of information, of the IV-D agency's authority to release the information periodically to the consumer reporting agencies.
 The notice shall state the amount of overdue support owed and the amount of current support owed when the overdue support is paid and shall inform the obligor of the right to request a hearing with the IV-D agency within 15 days after receipt of the notice to contest the accuracy of the information.
 After the initial notice is given, no further notice or opportunity for a hearing need be given when updated information concerning the same obligor is periodically released to the consumer reporting agencies.

-(a) The consumer report is needed for the purpose of determining an individual's income and establishing an individual's capacity to make support payments or determining the appropriate amount of child support payment to be made by the individual;
+(a) The consumer report is needed for the purpose of establishing an individual's capacity to make support payments, determining the appropriate level of support payments, or enforcing a child support order, award, agreement, or judgment;

-(c) The individual whose report is sought was provided with at least 15 days' prior notice, by certified or registered mail to the individual's last known address, that the report was requested; and
+(c) The individual whose report is sought was provided with at least 15 days' prior notice, by regular mail to the individual's last known address, that the report was requested; and

-(d) The consumer report will be used solely for the purpose described in paragraph (a).
+(d) The consumer report will be kept confidential, will be used solely for the purpose described in paragraph (a), and will not be used in connection with any other civil, administrative, or criminal proceeding or for any other purpose.

 (4) For purposes of setting an initial or modified child support order, consumer reporting agencies shall provide, upon request, consumer reports to the IV-D agency.